i05nagai/memorandum/language/english_speaking.md

     * after a fashion
 * proficient
     * She's proficient in German and French.
+* proficiency
+    * proficiency in statistics is required for this position
 * ask
     * ask sb for interview
     * ask sb to leave